atieh-sahraei/realtime-vision-tracker/README.md

 TRACKING -> UNCERTAIN -> LOST
 ```

-This is deliberately separate from the detector.
+This is separate from the detector.

 ## What this project demonstrates